LinguaPhylo/linguaPhylo.github.io/tutorials/model-validation.md

 {% include_relative model-validation/lphy.md %}

-Before you continue, please note here we want to simulate data from the exactly same model as used the [time-stamped data](time-stamped-data) tutorial, including all meta-data, such as dates and taxa names.
+Before you continue, please **note** here we want to simulate data from the exactly same model as used the [time-stamped data](time-stamped-data) tutorial, including all meta-data, such as dates and taxa names.
-It will be easy to extract these meta-data from the real data in `RSV2.nex`, but the real data is not required in the simulations.
+It will be easy to extract these meta-data from the real data in "RSV2.nex", but the real data is not required in the simulations.
 Please do not be confused with the requirements between simulations and real data analyses.